 Cost Segregation Studies Across Industries

-Although cost segregation studies will differ from one industry to the next, many industries benefit significantly by having such studies performed.
+Although cost segregation studies will differ from one building to the next, many industries benefit significantly by having such studies performed.
 In general, you can gain significant financial and tax benefits if you’re constructing a new building, purchasing an existing one, expanding or renovating a building you own or constructing leasehold improvements.

 These categories affect many types of companies throughout the United States, including automobile dealerships, restaurants and hotels, manufacturing and industrial plants, financial institutions, healthcare facilities, office buildings, apartment buildings, shopping centers, and retail stores.